Create an Action That Publishes a Report

 Report Source

 The report source refers to the Publication Parameter File (PPF).
-The "Publish source" dropdown lists all PPF pages located in the /MCS Root/www/reports/ directory.
+The Report source dropdown lists all PPF pages located in the /MCS Root/www/reports/ directory.
 If no custom reports have been created, this list will display the default reports included with MCS.

 Typically, a PPF file will match the name of the HTML file from the section above.

-If the PPF file contains any tilde variables as separate section will appear, which are explained here
+If the PPF file contains any tilde variables, a separate section will appear.

 Report Source

-For this tutorial, we'll keep the default setting ("This Server"), meaning the report will be published directly within MCS.
+For this tutorial, keep the default setting (This Server), meaning the report will be published directly within MCS.

 Publication satellite